BIMO-Team/YAne/README.md

 # Data preparation
 ## 1. Download mock community
 The function `downloadmock` downloads and dereplicates mock community sequences and taxonomic information from NCBI.
+Please note that large download (more than 100 requests) need to be done on weekends or between 9 pm and 5 am Eastern Time weekdays according to [NCBI Policy](https://www.ncbi.nlm.nih.gov/home/about/policies/).

 ### Command-Line Options
 * For description and usage of the function and its flags, execute `yane downloadmock --help`.